Free Internet Safety Tutorial at GCFLearnFree. Online Safety. Listen.

 Spend time having fun with your parents online and helping them understand technology!
 2. Never post your personal information, such as a cell phone number, home number, home address, or your location on any social networking site or through mobile apps like Snapchat or Instagram.
-3. What is Digital Citizenship?
+What is Digital Citizenship?
 Introduction We have many goals and dreams.

 It is a great tool to engage learners, especially with literacy.
 My tool of choice for this is Layar, I find the ability to create the AR and change it regularly makes it a great tool for the classroom.
 I wrote an eBook about how to use it and you can download it by clicking the button above.
 The book looks at how to use Layar in a step by step guide and gives examples of its use from my own teaching. the last page of the book contains ideas on how you can utilise this technology in your own school.
-3 Steps to Creating an Awesome Virtual Museum in Class.
-You're spending an afternoon browsing the exhibits at an art museum.

 If you're anything like me, you'd probably appreciate the art a lot more if you could bring someone along that could explain the history and nuances of the pieces on display.
 Now imagine pointing a device at the painting and seeing it morph into a dynamic video giving you all the information you wanted about the art.
-Welcome to augmented reality.
-Virtual reality replaces the real world with an artificial, digital environment.
-In contrast, augmented reality alters your view of the real world by layering it with associated digital information.

-The Virtual Museum.
 32 Augmented Reality Apps for the Classroom.
+By edshelf: Reviews & recommendations of tools for education Augmented Reality (AR) is a growing field of technology where real life is modified and enhanced by computer-generated sights and sounds.

+The most common use of AR can be seen through mobile apps.
+Point your device’s camera at something that the app recognizes, and it will generated a 3D animation or video superimposed over whatever is on your camera’s screen.
+The effect makes the computer-generated item appear like it’s really there.
 Augmented Reality Brings New Dimensions to Learning.
 Editor's Note: Drew Minock, who co-wrote this piece, is an elementary teacher, co-founder of the popular education blog Two Guys and Some IPads, and is one of the voices on "The Two Guys Show" podcast.